luigiquara/OnlineRetail/README.md

 [Department of Computer Science](https://www.di.unipi.it/en/) @ [University of Pisa](https://www.unipi.it/index.php/english)
 under the supervision of prof.
 [Anna Monreale](http://pages.di.unipi.it/amonreale/).
+By Luigi Quarantiello, Donato Meoli and Enrico D'Arco

 The project consists in data analysis based on the use of data mining tools.
 The project has to be performed by a team of 2/3 students.
 It has to be performed by